How to start bikepacking? Our beginners guide to bikepacking

 How fit are you?

-Bikepacking is a lot of fun, but it is good to have some decent fitness on your side before going on a trip.
-It will make carrying the extra gear easier, and those pesky climbs will not build up too much fatigue.
+Bikepacking is a lot of fun, but decent fitness is recommended before going on a trip.
+It will make carrying the extra gear more straightforward, and those pesky climbs will not build up too much fatigue.

 You do not need to be a powerful rider, but you do need to be able to sit on the bike for longer periods of time and have a good ability to pace.
 I recommend training prior and riding with a loaded bike to give you a clear expectation of your bikepacking fitness level.